ersinesen/guides/torchserve/README.md

-# Serving Models with TorchServe
+# Serving PyTorch Models with TorchServe

 TorchServe is a tool for serving PyTorch eager mode and torschripted models.